Mathematics & Computer Science

-The Wabash Summer Institute in Mathematics offers 12 undergraduates an unprecedented opportunity to conduct mathematical research with top faculty on the campus of a private college.
+The Wabash Summer Institute in Mathematics offers 12 undergraduates an excellent opportunity to conduct mathematical research with top faculty on the campus of a private college.

 WHAT: The Wabash Summer Institute in Mathematics (WSIM) is an eight-week research experience in abstract algebra and applied mathematics for undergraduates.
-Participants will explore three diverse areas in abstract algebra or applied mathematics and conduct original research in small teams in one of these areas.
+Participants will explore areas in abstract algebra or applied mathematics and conduct original research in small teams in one of these areas.
 In addition, participants will engage in seminars designed to investigate the ethics of research.
-Select participants will present their results at the Joint Mathematical Meetings in Washington D.C. in January of 2009.
+Select participants will present their results at the Joint Mathematical Meetings in January of 2011.

 WHERE: WSIM is hosted by Wabash College located in Crawfordsville, Indiana.
 Wabash College is located within an hour of downtown Indianapolis and within 30 minutes of Purdue University.